-Illinois State Board of Eduction approved, non-public special education facility.
-They are currently accepting students with educational diagnosis of autism, cognitive disability, learning disabilities, challenging behaviors, speech or language impairment, and other health impairment.
+Illinois State Board of Education approved non-public special education facility.
+They are currently accepting students with educational diagnosis of autism, cognitive disability, learning disabilities, challenging behaviors, speech or language impairment, and other health impairments.

 Acacia Academy is an accredited, private special education / therapeutic school for elementary (grades 1-8), high school (grades 9-12) and Transition Program for ages 18-22.
 We offer a variety of school year and summer programs designed to meet each student’s learning objectives in terms of his/her learning capabilities.
 Acacia Academy is AdvancED accredited and has been approved for out-of-district placement by the Illinois State Board of Education for special education.
 Students from all over northern Illinois attend Acacia Academy